mediatis/formrelay/Documentation/Configuration/Basic/Index.rst

 settings.values.mapping.<field_name>
 ************************************

 The object ``settings.values.mapping`` contains a list of all form field names that shall have a customised value mapping to match the needs of the destination.
-The logic by which the mapping of the field's values is happening is described in the section ``ValueMapper``.
+The logic by which the mapping of the field's values is happening is described in the section `ValueMapper <https://docs.typo3.org/p/mediatis/formrelay/draft/en-us/Configuration/Configuration_resolver/Index.html#valuemapper>`__.

 The most common way to map a field value is to use simple pairs of strings for the internal and external value.